directvt/vtm/doc/settings.md

 `cmd`      |  App constructor arguments                        | `string`   | empty
 `cfg`      |  Configuration patch for dtvt-apps in XML-format  | `string`   | empty `config`   |  Configuration patch for dtvt-apps                | `xml-node` | empty

-The `config` attribute is ignored if the `cfg` attribute contains a non-empty value.

 #### Value literals